This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Long Term Goal and Short Term Goal

 In goal setting, it is imperative that you should have both a long term goal and short term goals.
-Long term goal can seem so daunting and can appear too far away to get to.
+Long term goals can seem so daunting and can appear too far away to get to.

 But when you break it down into short term goals, you will be able to see your progress more clearly.
 Short term goals help you stay on track to achieving your long term goal.